jakkekz/CS2KZ-Mapping-Tools/README.md

   View and inspect Source 2 assets with automatic updates to the latest dev build

 - **🔄 CS2 Map Importer**
-  Port CS:GO maps to CS2 format
+  Port CS:GO maps to CS2 format with automated BSP extraction and asset conversion
+  - Automatic BSPSource integration for VMF extraction
+  - Material and model porting with progress tracking
+  - Real-time import progress with detailed logs
+  - "Open Log" and "Open Folder" buttons after successful import
-  *Inspired by sarim-hk and andreaskeller96*
+  - No Python installation required (bundled portable Python) *Inspired by sarim-hk and andreaskeller96*

 - **🌅 Skybox Converter**